komlenic/drubs/docs/update_legacy_projects.md

-# Updating pre-Drubs projects to use Drubs
+# Updating legacy (pre-Drubs) projects to use Drubs

 This documentation is only for projects that existed prior to the development of Drubs (using similar, more primitive scripts and tools).
 If you don't know why